ArmanThakur-1001/SMS_SPAM_DETECTION/README.md

 # SMS Spam Detection Using Python

 ## Overview
-This project focuses on developing a machine learning model to detect spam SMS messages.
+This project focuses on developing a machine-learning model to detect spam SMS messages.
 By training the model on a dataset with labeled examples of both spam and non-spam (ham) messages, we aim to create a reliable and accurate classifier to identify and filter spam messages.

 ## Table of Contents
 - [Installation](#installation)